 Electricity

-Repair category 2
+Repair Category 1

-Notes The electrical installation is dated.
-Further advice will be available from a NICEIC/SELECT registered electrician.
+Notes The electrical installation is dated including older sockets.
+An NICEIC/SELECT registered electrician can be engaged to examine the system and implement all necessary upgrading works.
+I am advised by the Seller that the electrical installation has recently been tested and this should be confirmed.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.

 Gas

-Repair category 1
+Repair Category 1

 Notes No significant defects evident.
 Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.